CIS-Spring-2023/project-group-7-cis4339-25825/README.md

 This project has been developed over time by students in the CIS 4339 course.

-The current iteration is based on development done by Elliot Farmer Garcia, Agatha	Molski and Chris	Blanco in Fall of 2022.
+The current iteration is based on development done by Philip Eriksson, Raul Guevera, and Sydney Blackburn in Spring of 2023.

 Requirements: